BMI Criteria for Weight Loss Surgery in 2025

 💡 Tip: Remember, BMI is just a starting point it should always be considered alongside other health factors.
 To better understand how BMI relates to lifestyle, check out our guide on how much to walk according to BMI.

-Traditionally, the answer to What is the BMI requirement for weight-loss surgery? has been:
+For years, the standard answer to “What is the BMI requirement for weight-loss surgery?” was:

-💡 Tip: Even if you don’t meet the old thresholds, check the new 2025 criteria—you may now qualify.
+💡 Tip: Even if you don’t meet the old thresholds, check the new 2025 criteria you may now qualify.
 For more insights, explore BMI vs body fat percentage to see why BMI alone may not always give the full picture.

 💡 Tip: A lower BMI with serious health issues may now qualify you for surgery under new guidelines.
 Learn more about avoiding pitfalls with our article on Common weight loss mistakes.